VictorMerino/spotify-search-nuxt/README.md

 - All http calls from backend?
 Not actually sure
 - More detailed types and interfaces
 - Different component depend on item type? (at least a different design... --Layouts--)

+### User tests to be written (for Testing Library tests):
+  - Si buscas Bowie, te tiene que salir todas las canciones que tengan la palabra Bowie, los artistas que lo contengan, y aunque menos, también los álbumes

+### TO-DO list:

+  - Reload result detail (this view is still not implemented)
+  - Search without a query
+  - Check if token is already present
+  - If token is not present or call to search fails: get Token again, but only in these cases
+  - First, we will try storing the variable in Pinia results store
+  - When every query be managed by Nitro backend, this check will be done in the server
+  - Add animations: at least when going to result page from results list
+  - Add mocks for service
+  - Debounce: do not need to click enter to search, but with a delayed from user call to endpoint
+  - Feature: que la grafía no vaya de la mano.
+Búsqueda predictiva */
 ---
 ---
 # Really important: